-The results of the mass balance SOO model were compared with the results of the MOO introduced previously (covering MB, SC, and hypsometry), while the results of the discharge SOO model were also compared with the LB and UB SWAT models for discharge.
+The results of the mass balance SOO model were compared with the results of the MOO introduced previously (covering MB, SC and hypsometry), while the results of the discharge SOO model were also compared with the LB and UB SWAT models for discharge.
 The results exemplify how MOO models in glaciated catchments compare to SOO benchmark models for pure discharge or mass balance calibrations, which is common in hydrological studies.
-Results therefore demonstrate the impacts

-- of SOO models on general model consistency, missing trade-offs, as well as the structural differences between SWAT and SWAT-GL.
-Discharge was evaluated based on the f{KGE} and mass balance again on the f{NRMSE} .
+The results therefore demonstrate the impacts of SOO models on general model consistency, missing trade-offs, and the structural differences between SWAT and SWAT-GL.
+Discharge was evaluated based on $f{KGE}$ , and mass balance again on $f{NRMSE}$ .
 The time periods are equal to those in Table 2.
-For the SOO of discharge the following additional parameters were included: To account for lags in discharge as well as the general infiltration behavior, SURLAG (surface runoff lag) and CN2 (Curve Number for moisture conditions II) parameters were introduced for the SOO of discharge in contrast to the MOO parameter space of Table 3.
-The LB and UB - 375 models that use SWAT standard share the same parameters and ranges as the discharge SOO model, except for the five glacier parameters available only in SWAT-GL and not in the standard SWAT.
+For the SOO of discharge, the following additional parameters were included: to account for lags in discharge as well as the general infiltration behavior, SURLAG (surface runoff lag) and CN2 (curve number for moisture conditions II) parameters were introduced for the SOO of discharge in contrast to the MOO parameter space of Table 3.
+The LB and UB models that use the SWAT standard share the same parameters and ranges as the discharge SOO model, except for the five glacier parameters available only in SWAT-GL and not in the standard SWAT.